 As many legitimate businesses worldwide continue to adjust to new ways of working during the COVID-19 pandemic, criminal organizations are ahead of the curve in adapting their operations to take advantage of arising opportunities.
-Criminals are finding new ways to “balance the books” while other parts of the business take a hit, so organizations must also adapt to combat evolving financial crime risk.
+Criminals are finding new ways to “balance the books” while other parts of the business take a hit, so organizations must also adapt to combat evolving financial crime threats.

 It has been reported that the cash flow of the New York Mafia has been severely impacted by the coronavirus pandemic after many of its traditional money-making channels, such as gambling halls, sporting events, and construction projects, have been temporarily closed down.
 Similarly, income from extortion rackets has stopped as restaurants, bars, nightclubs, and other cash-heavy businesses have also been forced to close their doors while customers stay at home.